Learn how to calculate the calories needed for your diet

 1.9

-You must use the value of your basal metabolism, and multiply by the number that corresponds to your type of activity.
+You should use the value of your basal metabolism, and multiply by the number that corresponds to your type of activity.

-The table is based on your exercise level, but it's important to take your daily life into account as well.
+The table is based on your exercise level, but it is important to also take your daily routine into account.

 If you only train twice a week, but your work is extremely physically demanding, you should use a higher multiplier.

-In the case of Manuel, he trains four times a week and during the day he goes to college.
+In Manuel's case, he trains four times a week and goes to college during the day.

 Looking at the table, the correct calculation would be.